Psych-Slice/P-Slice/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-P-Slice engine is a crossover between Psych engine and the newest Friday Night Funkin.
+P-Slice engine is a crossover between Psych Engine and the newest version of Friday Night Funkin.

 It's meant to bring new visuals and features from newer versions of FNF and make changes to the existing ones to make them feel closer to the ones in the V-Slice.